The Incredible Benefits of Sumac for Blood Sugar Control

 The results showed that the blood sugar levels of the participants who received sumac powder were significantly reduced, as opposed to the placebo group.

 What’s more, their levels of apoA-I, apoB, and total antioxidant capacity were also improved.
-This means that the powder helped them reduce the risk of diabetes complications.
+This means that the powder helped them reduce the risk of further complications.

-Past research showed that taking an herbal capsule containing sumac (also known as ziabetes) 3 times a day for 4 weeks have reduced blood sugar levels, both fasting and postprandial, in people with type 2 diabetes.
+Past research showed that taking an herbal capsule containing sumac (also known as ziabetes) 3 times a day for 4 weeks have reduced blood sugar levels, both fasting and postprandial.
 The best part is that the capsules didn’t cause any side effect.

-You can sprinkle it over food before serving.
+We can sprinkle it over food before serving.
 Combine it with chicken, grilled vegetables, fish, and grilled lamb.
-You can also use it as a topping on hummus and fattoush salad.
+We can also use it as a topping on hummus and fattoush salad.
 As we mentioned, it is one of the main ingredients of za’atar.